 What is Wi-Fi and how does it work?

-Access points (APs) act as Layer 2 bridges between 802.11 and 802.3 standards in enterprise networks, and wireless routers in a home network have an AP built in under the hood.
+Wireless access points (WAPs or simply APs) act as Layer 2 bridges between 802.11 and 802.3 standards in enterprise networks.
+Wireless routers in a home network have an AP built in under the hood.
 A client device wirelessly connects to the network through an AP.

 Is Wi-Fi a wireless LAN?